GVGS: Gaussian Visibility-Aware Multi-View Geometry for Accurate Surface Reconstruction: Method

-Here, $L_{{rgb}}$ denotes the standard photometric reconstruction loss in 3D Gaussian Splatting, which combines $\ell_1$ and SSIM terms.
-Following PGSR, we directly adopt single-view depth and normal supervision via $L_s$, together with a multi-view photometric consistency loss $L_{{mvrgb}}$ \cite{chen2024pgsr}.
-Building upon these components, we introduce our proposed Gaussian visibility-aware multi-view geometric consistency loss $L_{{gvmvgeom}}$ and the quadtree-calibrated monocular depth loss $L_{{qdc}}$, which together enable robust geometric supervision and adaptive calibration of monocular depth priors throughout training.
+Specifically, $L_{\text{rgb}}$ is the standard 3DGS photometric loss (combining $\ell_1$ and SSIM).
+Following PGSR~\cite{chen2024pgsr}, $L_s$ imposes single-view depth and normal regularizations, and $L_{\text{mvrgb}}$ enforces multi-view photometric consistency.
+Building upon these baselines, our proposed terms, $L_{\text{gvmvgeom}}$ and $L_{\text{qdc}}$, explicitly establish robust visibility-aware multi-view geometric supervision and dynamically calibrate monocular depth priors, respectively.